 If you’re looking for a clamp with maximum spring pressure, this model is a good bet.

 It will stay gripped on just about any piece of material, and offers a 300 amp rating which will cover most jobs.
 This clamp is great for ironworkers and structural welders who need a heavy duty ground that won’t fail on them.

-If you’re looking to weld over 300 amps, this isn’t the best choice as it will overheat.
+If you’re looking to weld over 300 amps, this isn’t the best choice as it will overheat – this can be dangerous.
 However, anything under that will be just fine.

 This is a lesser known model, but it is gaining popularity due to its rugged construction made completely out of copper.

 We really see this clamp lasting for years or even decades.
 It is built for the harshest environments – especially outdoor welding and ironworking.

 This is a nice compact model that offers a range of amperage options.
 If you’re looking for a smaller clamp that can run on any machine, this is worth looking into.

 It offers 300, 500 and 600 amp options.
 The different options come with separate styles of clamps.
 The spring is very heavy duty.

 For welders on a budget who are putting together a set of leads, this clamp does the job for a lower price than other models.

 Keep in mind that the higher amperage models come at an additional cost.
 They cost more to produce, so the price is reflected from that.